tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/List-Shares.md

  The `Version`, `Deleted`, `DeletedTime` and `RemainingRetentionDays` elements appears in the response body only in versions 2019-12-12 and later.

  The `Prefix`, `Marker`, and `MaxResults` elements are only present if they were specified on the URI.
 The `NextMarker` element has a value only if the list results are not complete.

  The `Metadata` element is present only if the `include=metadata` parameter was specified on the URI.
 Within the `Metadata` element, the value of each name-value pair is listed within an element corresponding to the pair's name.

  The `Snapshots` are included in the response only if the`include=snapshots` parameter was specified with the include parameter on the request URI.

+ The `AccessTier` element holds default tier `TransactionOptimized` if tier is not explicitly set on the share.

+ The `AccessTierChangeTime` element is present only if the access tier on the share is explicitly set.

+ The `AccessTierTransitionState` element is present only if the share is tansitioning from one tier to another.
+And it indicates the tier it is transitioning from.

 ### Sample Response
  See the [Sample Request and Response](#sample-request-and-response) section later in this topic.